Making Your Burning Platform A Success

 - Once bitten by the bug, kids are fed through a carefully designed series of programmes, starting at the age of five with the ingeniously named Small Blacks.
 What do you do to develop the culture inside your business?
-A one-off stars and banners change programme launch presentation or a series of continuing learning and development activities
+One-Off stars and banners change programme launch presentation or a series of continuous learning and development activities

 - Stroll around any New Zealand town and you soon notice something very striking to British eyes.
-Where kids back home will be kicking a football around, or a tennis ball, or even a squashed-up drinks can, Kiwi children will have a rugby ball in their hands.
+Where kids back home will be kicking a football around, or a tennis ball or even squashed-up drinks can, Kiwi children will have a rugby ball in their hands.

 - The goal is winning and when they win, they all get the same prize

-- Having a common goal and a common shared prize means they all have an equal desire for winning and try their hardest to achieve it
+- Having a common goal and a commonly shared prize means they all have an equal desire for winning and try their hardest to achieve it

 - Defeat is not pleasant – the team fully understands what losing it looks like and feels like and they are for the try their hardest to avoid this scenario.
 Do the people in your business understand what losing looks like?

 - There are lots of short-term wins on route to big goal – perhaps an overused expression by sporting team coaches is to say “we take one game at a time, however, the logic in this is that a series of individual match victories builds confidence towards the ultimate goal of winning the World Cup.
 If you can’t win next week’s match how will you win the World Cup in two years’ time?”